edux300/symmetry-based-regularization-in-deep-breast-cancer-screening/README.md

 To reproduce results on a different system, the paths for the location of the data and the location of where to save the model must be changed.

 Scripts used to train and evaluate are provided in "examples/works_in_regularization/"

+If you have any trouble reproducing the experiments in the paper, or if you notice any file missing let us know by creating an issue.